Barbara Helsingius

 Barbara Christina Elisabeth Helsingius-Koski (née Helsingius; 27 September 1937 – 9 March 2017) was a Swedish-speaking Finnish singer, poet, and Olympic fencer.

 Career

 She participated at the 1960 Summer Olympics in foil fencing.
-Trained as a gym teacher, she took her masters in pedagogy at Stanford University (1963).
+Trained as a gym teacher, she took her master's degree in pedagogy at Stanford University (1963).
 Interested in American art and folk music, she began to record, and her first release, Barbara (1966), was a collection of American folk songs, translated to Finnish.